TSNelson/JavaScriptStarterKit/README.md

     Update all dependencies to their major versions: ncu -u Install updated packages: npm install
     Check global dependencies: ncu -g
+  Automation
+    Options for a taskrunner include Grunt, Gulp, and npm scripts Use npm scripts
+      add to scripts section in package.json
+      npm start at command line runs start script npm test at command line runs test script npm run <scriptname> runs any other npm scripts pre<scriptname> will run prior to <scriptname>, if present post<scriptname> will run after <scriptname> if present

 Project Packages:
   Development Web Server: